Philip Schaff: Life and career

 In 1854, Schaff visited Europe, representing the American German churches at the ecclesiastical diet at Frankfurt am Main and at the Swiss pastoral conference at Basel.
 He lectured in Germany on America, and received the degree of Doctor of Divinity from Berlin.

 In consequence of the ravages of the American Civil War the theological seminary at Mercersburg was closed for a while and so in 1863 Schaff became secretary of the Sabbath Committee (which opposed the "continental Sunday") in New York City, and held the position till 1870.
 In 1865 he founded the first German Sunday School in Stuttgart.
 In 1862–1867 he lectured on ecclesiastical history at Andover Theological Seminary.

 Schaff was a member of the Leipzig Historical Society, the Netherland Historical Society, and other historical and literary societies in Europe and America.
 He was one of the founders, and honorary secretary, of the American branch of the Evangelical Alliance, and was sent to Europe in 1869, 1872, and 1873 to arrange for the general conference of the Alliance, which, after two postponements on account of the Franco-Prussian War, was held in New York in October 1873.
 Schaff was also, in 1871, one of the Alliance delegates to the emperor of Russia to plead for the religious liberty of his subjects in the Baltic provinces.

 Schaff became a professor at Union Theological Seminary, New York City in 1870 holding first the chair of theological encyclopedia and Christian symbolism till 1873, of Hebrew and the cognate languages till 1874, of sacred literature till 1887, and finally of church history, until his death.

+He died October 20, 1893, following a stroke.
+He is buried in Woodlawn Cemetery in The Bronx, New York City.

+Writings

-He also served as president of the committee that translated the American Standard Version of the Bible, though he died before it was published in 1901.
+Schaff served as president of the committee that translated the American Standard Version of the Bible, though he died before it was published in 1901.

 Schaff's History of the Christian Church resembled Neander's work, though less biographical, and was pictorial rather than philosophical.
 He also wrote biographies, catechisms and hymnals for children, manuals of religious verse, lectures and essays on Dante, etc. He translated Johann Jakob Herzog's Real-Encyklopädie für protestantische Theologie und Kirche (Encyclopedia in Real Terms of Protestant Theology and Church) into English.

 Working with the Evangelical Alliance and the Chicago (1893) World's Parliament of Religions, and in Germany, through the monthly Kirchenfreund, Schaff strove earnestly to promote Christian unity and union.
 It was his hope that the Pope (then Leo XIII) would abandon the doctrine of infallibility and undertake the reunion of Christianity.
 He recognized that he was a "mediator between German and Anglo-American theology and Christianity."

-He died October 20, 1893, and is buried in Woodlawn Cemetery in The Bronx, New York City.
+Schaff was commissioned to supervise the first series of the Nicene and Post-Nicene Fathers.
+He was later joined by Henry Wace.